 6. Attend an online careers fair

 With technological advancements, it was only a matter of time before careers fairs moved to online venues.
-Whilst these events are still in their infancy, there’s no doubt that they will become more regular and popular as need and interest grows.

 Get a Free Course Guide